rapidcow/perspective/docs/src/psp/timeutil.rst

 .. function:: parse_time(s, tzinfo=None, fold=None)

    Parse a time string.
-This calls |datetime_fif| to get a base aware/naive time to work on.
+This calls |time_fif| to get a base aware/naive time to work on.
 If the parsed time has no *tzinfo* and *tzinfo* is provided (not None), the provided *tzinfo* will be used.
 In addition, if *fold* is not None, the *fold* will be used too.

 .. |date_fif| replace:: :meth:`date.fromisoformat() <datetime.date.fromisoformat>`
 .. |time_fif| replace:: :meth:`time.fromisoformat() <datetime.time.fromisoformat>`